Laura Ingalls Wilder: Autobiography: Pioneer Girl

-In 1929–1930, already in her early 60s, Wilder began writing her autobiography, titled Pioneer Girl.
+In 1929–1930, in her early 60s, Wilder began writing her autobiography, titled Pioneer Girl.
 It was rejected by publishers.
 At Lane's urging, she rewrote most of her stories for children.
 The result was the Little House series of books.
 In 2014, the South Dakota State Historical Society published an annotated version of Wilder's autobiography, titled Pioneer Girl: The Annotated Autobiography.

 Pioneer Girl includes stories that Wilder felt were inappropriate for children: e.g., a man accidentally immolating himself while drunk, and an incident of extreme violence of a local shopkeeper against his wife, which ended with his setting their house on fire.
 She also describes previously unknown facets of her father's character.
 According to its publisher, "Wilder's fiction, her autobiography, and her real childhood are all distinct things, but they are closely intertwined."
 The book's aim was to explore the differences, including incidents with conflicting or non-existing accounts in one or another of the sources.